Skip to content

 How long is the typical wait for paediatric occupational therapy in Victoria?

 Wait times for paediatric OT in Victoria vary depending on whether you're accessing services through the public system, private practitioners, or NDIS.
-Public services may have longer waiting periods, sometimes several months.
+Public services may have longer wait lists, sometimes several months.
 Private practitioners in Greensborough may have shorter wait times.
 It's worth contacting several providers to understand current availability.
-If you're concerned about your child's development, speaking with your GP can help prioritise your referral.
+Your GP can also provide guidance on accessing services in your area.

 What does a first occupational therapy appointment involve for my child?

-A first appointment typically involves the therapist getting to know your child and understanding your concerns.
-They'll observe how your child plays, moves, and interacts.
-You'll discuss your child's daily routines, strengths, and any challenges you've noticed at home or school.
-The therapist may ask about your child's developmental history.
-This information helps them understand your child's needs and plan appropriate support.
-Bring any relevant medical or school reports if you have them.
+A first appointment typically includes the therapist getting to know your child and understanding your concerns.
+They'll observe how your child manages daily activities like dressing, eating, or playing.
+You'll discuss your child's development, routines, and any challenges you've noticed.
+The therapist may ask questions about your family's goals.
+This helps them understand your child's needs and plan appropriate support moving forward.

 How do I use NDIS funding for occupational therapy in Greensborough?

-If your child has an NDIS plan, you can use allocated funding for OT services.
-First, confirm your plan includes therapy supports and check your funding amount.
-Then, find a registered NDIS provider in Greensborough offering paediatric OT, or work with an independent therapist who can claim through the NDIS.
-Contact the NDIS directly if you're unsure about your plan details or eligibility.
-Your local NDIS office can provide lists of registered providers in your area.
+If your child has an NDIS plan, you can use allocated funds for OT services.
+First, confirm your plan includes funding for therapy.
+Then, find an NDIS-registered OT provider in Greensborough.
+You'll need to arrange sessions directly with them, and they'll claim funding from your plan.
+Contact the NDIS or your local planner if you're unsure about your plan details or need help finding registered providers.

 What services do paediatric occupational therapists in Greensborough typically offer?